Cool as Ice: Production

 Initial development for the film began after record executives at SBK learned about Ice Cube's involvement in Boyz n the Hood and wanted to create a film project for Vanilla Ice to capitalize on the success of his debut album.
 Filming began in April 1991.
 The role of Kathy was offered to Gwyneth Paltrow.
 Her father Bruce Paltrow advised against accepting it, as he felt it could hurt her career.

 Music

 The film's soundtrack album contained four new songs by Vanilla Ice, as well as other material.
 It peaked at No. 89 on the Billboard 200.

 Reception

-The film opened in 393 theaters in the United States, grossing $638,000, ranking at No. 14 among the week's new releases.
+The film opened in 393 theaters in the United States, grossing $638,000, and ranking at No. 14 among the week's new releases.
 Reviewers widely panned the film.
-Film website Rotten Tomatoes, which compiles reviews from a wide range of critics, gives the film a score of 3% based on reviews from 35 critics.
+On review aggregator Rotten Tomatoes, the film holds a score of 3% based on reviews from 35 critics, with an average rating of 2.9/10.
+On Metacritic, the film holds a weighted average score of 24 out of 100 based on 10 critics, indicating "generally unfavorable" reviews.
 Blender ranked Vanilla Ice's performance in the film as the seventh-worst performance by a musician turned actor.
 Director David Kellogg later disowned the film.

-It was also mocked by RiffTrax in 2013.